Beta-Technologies/nanogui/README.rst

 .. begin_brief_description

+This fork contains customized GUI widgets and extensions for Beta Technologies.
+Contact Jeff Sprenger for info on how to use NanoGUI and Python on our Beta projecs.

 NanoGUI is a minimalistic cross-platform widget library for OpenGL 3.x or higher.
 It supports automatic layout generation, stateful C++11 lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to NanoVG_ by